computingdolas/Technology-Assessment/README.md

 We are using [**Reframe**](https://github.com/eth-cscs/reframe), a HPC regression testing framework from [**CSCS**](https://www.cscs.ch) to automate the process of benchmarking new systems and compute architectures.
 We are working on developing core tests in [**Reframe**](https://github.com/eth-cscs/reframe) and would be making it open source soon.

 The tests pipeline would involve minimal software installation on the remote system and flexible integration of new tests and benchmarks inline with **SURF's** HPC infrastructure.
 We have been using **Reframe** to test experimental configuration located inside **SURFsara** and **University of Amsterdam** and would also be using it to test **DAS-6** systems.

+Our team here at **SURFsara** would be enthusiastic to include different benchmarks covering different scientific disciplines and domains.

 <Diagram to explain>